 Picard imitated CM’S marketing strategy of positioning its several brands in order to appeal to different kinds of car buyers and to avoid cannibalism among the group’s brands.
 By that time all three of NMC’s brands cannibalised each other's sales.

 NMC then positioned Phaedra as a cheap, entry-level car.
 Above it there was Picard and finally Quick (as Quicksilver was renamed) at the top of the corporate hierarchy.
 No new, more upmarket, brand was created.
 Picard understood well that for that high-class kind of buyer, it wasn’t enough just to make expensive and luxury cars.
-Upmarket cars should have also have history and status to support them– a lesson that CM would learn well in the failure of their Findley brand thirty years later.
+Upmarket cars should have also have history and status to support their name; a lesson that CM would learn well in the failure of their Fregáte brand thirty years later.

 But NMC didn’t just copy the others' marketing strategies.
 It created its own that would be copied by its competitors.
 It shortened the models’ life span and introduced the mid-life restyling.
 This caused higher production costs, which were compensated for by making the models share the same engines and platforms.